pylena/Saudi-Job-Posting-Analysis-/README.md

 * What is the expected salary range for fresh graduates?
 * Are job opportunities predominantly targeted at individuals with experience, or is there room for fresh graduates as well?
 ### Data Source
 The analysis is based on job postings data in Saudi Arabia, collected from the Jadara platform.
-The dataset is available on Kaggle.
+The dataset is available on [Kaggle] (https://www.kaggle.com/datasets/moayadalkhozayem/job-postings-in-saudi-arabia).

 ### Workflow
 The project follows the standard steps of a data science workflow: